Update: This clinical study has now finished. Thank you to everyone who participated.

 The purpose of this clinical study of glutazumab is to determine the safety and tolerability of glutazumab when given in repeated escalating (increasing) doses as subcutaneous injections (injections under the skin) in people with type 2 diabetes.
 The researchers will also study the effectiveness of glutazumab in controlling your diabetes, and identify an appropriate dose of glutazumab for future studies.

-This clinical study is currently recruiting participants.
+This clinical study is no longer recruiting patients and is now complete.